Fried Grains with Bacon, Mushrooms, and Kimchi

 Part of the Moody Eater Makes series, where I make 5 recipes from a cookbook and let you know if it's worth a TRY or a BYE.

-I tested Carla Lalli Music’s Fried Grains with Bacon, Mushrooms, and Kimchi recipe (p.124 in her James Beard Award-winning cookbook Where Cooking Begins ).
-As a fan of Carla’s former test kitchen show, on the channel that shall not be named, I wanted to test one of her more layered recipes from her book.
+We tested Carla Lalli Music’s Fried Grains with Bacon, Mushrooms, and Kimchi (p.124 in her James Beard Award-winning cookbook Where Cooking Begins), and let’s just say—this one delivered.

 ✰✰✰✰✰ this one is a TRY, for sure.